shanecoen/the-monkees-project/README.md

 This website was tested at every single stage to ensure that it responded correctly to every device type.
 Media Queries were used where required to ensure that every aspect responded as desired with regard to image size, layout, positioning etc.

-It was tested using various browsers i.e. Google Chrome, Microsoft Edge and Mozilla Firefox utilising available tools such as Chromes dev tools and Firefox's Responsive design mode.
+It was tested using various browsers i.e. Google Chrome, Microsoft Edge and Mozilla Firefox etc. utilising available tools such as
+Chrome's dev tools and Firefox's Responsive design mode.
 The site could then be inspected as it was being worked on and any changes being made to the site were constantly being monitored to see how the different browsers and screen sizes would be affected.
 Using all these available tools I was able to ensure my website functioned correctly and is responsive as possible on all device sizes.
 The image below shows how this responsive design mode tool was utilised to show the website on various device types and brands.